EPCCed/2026-07-27-Fortran-inter/episodes/10-modules-again.md

 but can only be accessed in the submodule and any descendants by host association.

-## Comment
+> ## Comment on the use of submodules
+>

-Submodules may only really come into their own if you have an extremely large software project for which the overheads of re-compilation are high, or the organisation of extremely large single modules becomes a problem.
-For small exercises, such as those presented in this course, the additional files involved are probably an unnecessary distraction.
-So we will only use them on one occasion.
+> Submodules may only really come into their own if you have an extremely
+> large software project for which the overheads of re-compilation are
+> high, or the organisation of extremely large single modules becomes a
+> problem.
+For small exercises, such as those presented in this course, the
+> additional files involved are probably an unnecessary distraction.
+So
+> we will only use them on one occasion.
+{: .callout}

 ## Exercise (15 minutes)

+> ## Splitting a module into submodules
+>
-We will take the single module developed for the `file_writer_t` and split it into a module containing the abstract definition, and one or two implementations.
-A client program should then only depend on the top-level (abstract) interface.
+> We will take the single module developed for the `file_writer_t` and split
+> it into a module containing the abstract definition, and one or two
+> implementations.
+A client program should then only depend on the top-level
+> (abstract) interface.
+>

-It's probably easiest to make a number of copies of a working solution module, and then delete unwanted parts from each.
+> It's probably easiest to make a number of copies of a working solution
+> module, and then delete unwanted parts from each.
 Suggested procedure:
+>

-1. Keep the abstract type `file_writer_t` definition and its related interface block in `file_module.f90`.
-Here we will also need an interface for the `file_writer_from_string()` function.
-Check the new `file_module.f90` compiles on its own.
+> 1. Keep the abstract type `file_writer_t` definition and its related
+>    interface block in `file_module.f90`.
+Here we will also need an
+>    interface for the `file_writer_from_string()` function.
+Check the
+>    new `file_module.f90` compiles on its own.
-3. Make a new (ordinary) module `file_unformatted` for the unformatted implementation in a separate file, and a new module `file_formatted` for the formatted implementation.
+> 2. Make a new (ordinary) module `file_unformatted` for the unformatted implementation in a
+>    separate file, and a new module `file_formatted` for the formatted implementation.
-5. Add a submodule to `file_module` to hold the implementation of the `file_writer_from_string()` function in s separate file.
+> 3. Add a submodule to `file_module` to hold the implementation of the
+>    `file_writer_from_string()` function in a separate file.
+>

-An example program which only has `use file_module` will now depend only on the public definition of the abstract type.
+> An example program which only has `use file_module` will now depend only
+> on the public definition of the abstract type.
+>

-All the Fortran sources should be compiled together to produce an executable.
+> All the Fortran sources should be compiled together to produce an
+> executable.
+>

-What further decomposition into submodules could we make at this point?
+> What further decomposition into submodules could we make at this point?
+{: .challenge}

 {% include links.md %}